Anadea/anadea_blog/content/posts/how-to-implement-ai-in-business-essential-steps/index.md

 Unfortunately, it is not possible to name any accurate figure for your AI implementation initiative without studying your requirements, needs, and expectations.
 Such projects can be too different for different companies.
 This explains why you can’t take somebody else’s estimates as a benchmark.

 Costs of the basic model developments can start at $5,000.
-At the same time, for the creation of some advanced systems with complex functionality, you may need to pay $500,000 or even more.
+At the same time, for the creation of some advanced systems with complex functionality, an investment of $80,000 and more may be required.
 Such figures do not look very helpful, right?

 That’s why it will be more sensible to consider the range of factors and parameters that will influence the cost of AI implementation at your organization.